Our Verdict

 Buckle

 The shoulder strap prongs slide all the way down the strap, and the design on the Liing left us searching deep into the seating area to retrieve them.
 If they had some friction-causing design like metal inside the prongs, this wouldn't be a problem.
-The buckle button is a large oval and is textured with a dimple to make pressing easier.
+The buckle button is a large, textured oval with a dimple to make pressing easier.
 The prongs don't really pop out on their own.
-The single crotch strap position prevents moving it to get a better advantage on the buckle as your baby grows.
+The single crotch strap position prevents adjustments as your baby grows.

 The chest clip includes a diagram with a white contrast to make it easier to see.
 The reminder of where to position the clip is nice, even if most parents won't need it.
 You have to press all the way down to release it, which means it requires slightly more pressure than the average clip and real attention to detail.